k-bosko/k-bosko.github.io/_posts/2020-04-07-UPDATE-Modeling-Coronavirus-in-Silicon-Valley.md

 In my [previous article](https://www.cross-validated.com/Modeling-Coronavirus-in-Silicon-Valley/) on COVID-19 in Silicon Valley, I assumed the exponential growth and created a simple model with 3 scenarios - when coronavirus cases double every 6, 7 or 8 days.

-Two weeks later I can now say that these assumptions were correct and the true cases stay within the modeling scenarios.
+Two weeks later I can now say that the true cases stay within the modeling scenarios.

 {% include figure image_path="/assets/images/posts/coronavirus-in-Silicon-Valley-model-vs-true.png" alt="Coronavirus in Silicon Valley - Model vs True Cases" %}